-When we bought our tow vehicle, Matt and I talked to other full-time RVers about whether we should go diesel or gasoline.
+When I bought my tow vehicle, I talked to other full-time RVers about whether I should go diesel or gasoline.
 The general consensus was that diesel would get you more power going up an incline, but in flat areas, gas would be fine.
-However, no one ever discussed the concept of “altitude” with (Read More)
+However, no one ever discussed the concept of “altitude” with me —…Click here for reuse options!

 repairs (since my Airstream doesn’t have an engine, I have way fewer mechanical issues to deal with in the first place — my truck motor is much less complicated than the huge semi motors they put in these big rigs — but even if my F250 does have to go into the shop, so what?…Click here for reuse options!

 And as with every person on the planet, there are times when you just need to be left the hell alone.
 Living together in a small space requires a little privacy.
 If you are all up in each other’s faces every day, you’re going to get irritated — even if you dearly love the person….Click here for reuse options!